ACO braille Pier 2_3 hero

 ACO braille

-Other stunning design features that beautifully encode the ACO’s passion for the music it plays is embedded in the acoustic design of the ACO’s home at Pier 2/3 by Arup Acoustics.
+Other stunning design features that beautifully encode the ACO’s passion for the music it plays is embedded in the acoustic design of the ACO’s home at ACO On The Pier by Arup Acoustics.
 In The Neilson, glass panelling has been sized according to ratios between the notes of the chords in Bach’s famous Chaconne for unaccompanied violin, and ceiling depths determined again by interval ratios — this time by the intervals heard in Wagner’s famous ‘Tristan’ chord, Richard Strauss’s ‘Elektra’ chord and the secret ‘DSCH’ motif Shostakovich hid in many of his pieces.

 “It just feels like this is the space for the ACO, and this is where we can pursue great music and great art,” Julian says.